claudiakosylak/api-project-meetup/README.md

 [Front page preview](./images/front-page.png)

-One can currently view all available groups and events, join a group, update a group, create a group, delete a group, create an event, delete an event.
+One can currently view all available groups and events, view groups you have joined or started, view events you are attending or hosting, join or leave a group, update a group, create a group, delete a group, create an event, rsvp to attend an event, cancel an rsvp to attend an event, and delete an event.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>